sorryhc/emoji/README.md

 # EMOJI

-Emojis are supported on iOS, Android, macOS, Windows, Linux and ChromeOS. `emoji` data sourced from `github set status`.
+convenient to use Emojis in your application. `emoji` data sourced from `github set status`.

 ### License